Farmer Bros. Co. (NASDAQ:FARM) Expected to Announce Quarterly Sales of $108.38 Million

-According to Zacks, analysts expect that Farmer Bros. will report full-year sales of $424.43 million for the current year, with estimates ranging from $422.80 million to $426.05 million.
-For the next financial year, analysts expect that the firm will report sales of $525.83 million, with estimates ranging from $516.00 million to $535.65 million.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Farmer Bros..
+On average, analysts expect that Farmer Bros. will report full year sales of $424.43 million for the current year, with estimates ranging from $422.80 million to $426.05 million.
+For the next financial year, analysts forecast that the firm will report sales of $525.83 million, with estimates ranging from $516.00 million to $535.65 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research analysts that cover Farmer Bros..

 Farmer Bros.
-(NASDAQ:FARM) last posted its quarterly earnings results on Wednesday, February 3rd.
+(NASDAQ:FARM) last announced its quarterly earnings data on Wednesday, February 3rd.
 The company reported ($1.02) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.13) by ($0.89).
 Farmer Bros. had a negative net margin of 10.44% and a negative return on equity of 11.91%.

-Several large investors have recently added to or reduced their stakes in FARM.
-GSA Capital Partners LLP purchased a new stake in shares of Farmer Bros. in the 3rd quarter worth about $50,000.
-Morgan Stanley grew its position in shares of Farmer Bros. by 111.7% in the 3rd quarter.
-Morgan Stanley now owns 13,308 shares of the company’s stock worth $59,000 after buying an additional 7,021 shares during the period.
-Aperio Group LLC grew its position in shares of Farmer Bros. by 40.3% in the 3rd quarter.
-Aperio Group LLC now owns 21,897 shares of the company’s stock worth $97,000 after buying an additional 6,288 shares during the period.
-Virtu Financial LLC purchased a new stake in shares of Farmer Bros. in the 4th quarter worth about $107,000.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Virtu Financial LLC purchased a new position in shares of Farmer Bros. in the 4th quarter valued at $107,000.
+Squarepoint Ops LLC grew its position in shares of Farmer Bros. by 13.4% in the 4th quarter.
+Squarepoint Ops LLC now owns 86,246 shares of the company’s stock valued at $403,000 after buying an additional 10,200 shares during the last quarter.
+Nuveen Asset Management LLC grew its position in shares of Farmer Bros. by 4.9% in the 4th quarter.
+Nuveen Asset Management LLC now owns 77,558 shares of the company’s stock valued at $362,000 after buying an additional 3,632 shares during the last quarter.
+Kennedy Capital Management Inc. purchased a new position in shares of Farmer Bros. in the 4th quarter valued at $908,000.
 Finally, Rhumbline Advisers grew its position in shares of Farmer Bros. by 17.8% in the 4th quarter.
-Rhumbline Advisers now owns 27,580 shares of the company’s stock worth $129,000 after buying an additional 4,164 shares during the period.
+Rhumbline Advisers now owns 27,580 shares of the company’s stock valued at $129,000 after buying an additional 4,164 shares during the last quarter.
 75.43% of the stock is currently owned by hedge funds and other institutional investors.

 Farmer Bros.
 Co engages in the manufacture, wholesale, and distribution of coffee, tea, and culinary products in the United States.
 The company offers roast and ground coffee; frozen liquid coffee; flavoured and unflavoured iced and hot teas; culinary products, including gelatins and puddings, soup bases, dressings, gravy and sauce mixes, pancake and biscuit mixes, jellies and preserves, and coffee-related products, such as coffee filters, sugar, and creamers; spices; and other beverages comprising cappuccino, cocoa, granitas, and concentrated and ready-to-drink cold brew and iced coffee.